-Effective June 26, 2020, each Trustee who is not affiliated with the Trust or an investment adviser to any series of the Trust (each an "Independent Trustee") will receive a yearly fee of \$10,000 to be paid by the Trust within 10 days of the commencement of each calendar quarter for his service as a Trustee of the Board and for serving in his respective capacity as Chair of the Audit Committee, Nomination and Governance Committee and Contract Review Committee, as well as reimbursement for any reasonable expenses incurred for attending regularly scheduled Board and Committee meetings.
+Effective June 26, 2020, each Trustee who is not affiliated with the Trust or an investment adviser to any series of the Trust (each an "Independent Trustee") will receive a yearly fee of \$10,000 to be paid by the Trust within 10 days of the commencement of each calendar quarter for his service as a Trustee of the Board. as well as reimbursement for any reasonable expenses incurred for attending regularly scheduled Board and Committee meetings.